 Whiskey is an acquired taste.
 It’s not your usual drink but something special that you won’t easily find in the supermarket.
 And if you want to enjoy drinking whiskey, you need to know how to pair it with food.There are many wonderful ways to enjoy a glass of weller special reserve whiskey, and what you eat with it can make a big difference in your experience.
 It’s not just about the kind of meal and drinks that we have, but also when we have them, where we have them, who with… all these variables help determine the perception of our drinking experience.
+If you are someone who likes experimenting with different flavors of whiskey, check out coffee flavored whiskey.
 To get you started on the best possible note with your whiskey, here are some great food pairings:

 Dark chocolate is a great ingredient for any whiskey cocktail or drink.
 It provides a rich, sweet flavor that complements the spirit well.
 Dark chocolate also has a high cocoa content, which can improve the body and mouthfeel of your cocktail.
 The Johnnie walker collection pairs well with dark chocolate, which is also known to have health benefits.
 It’s packed with antioxidants that may help to lower blood pressure and reduce inflammation in the body.
 Although there’s not enough evidence to conclusively prove this, many people still swear by dark chocolate as an effective treatment for conditions such as diabetes and heart disease – making it a true winner when it comes to drinking whiskey!